-wis2box provides a number of data pipeline plugins by default, which users can be used "out of the box".
-The list below describes each plugin and provides an example data mappings configuration.
+wis2box provides a number of data pipeline plugins which users can be used "out of the box".

 wis2box.data.csv2bufr.ObservationDataCSV2BUFR

 This plugin converts CSV observation data into BUFR using csv2bufr.
 A csv2bufr template can be configured to process the data accordingly.
 In addition, file-pattern can be used to filter on incoming data based on a regular expression.
 Consult the csv2bufr documentation for more information on configuration and templating.